sameem97/Web-App-DevOps-Project/README.md

 2. **Add New Order Page:** Click on the "Add New Order" tab to access the order form.
 Complete all required fields and ensure that your entries meet the specified criteria.

+### Azure Kubernetes Service (AKS)

+In industry, Cloud services are often utilised for components of an application e.g. Azure Database service is used in this application to store order data.
+In addition, a managed Kubernetes cluster is another service utilised as a container orchestration platform, the benefits of which include improved reliability and scalabaility.
+For this reason, AKS is my preferred environment for the deployment of this application.

+I have utilised Terraform Infrastructure as Code (IaC) with the  Azure resource manager provider, to provision the cluster as well as the required networking infrastructure.

+In order to deploy the image to the cluster, I've described the target state of the cluster using k8s-manifests which provisions the necessary resource types to manage the application.
+This includes a Deployment with 2 replicas and a ClusterIP service allowing internal cluster communications.

+The update strategy is a rolling update, allowing a maximum of one pod to be unavailable, minimising downtime during upgrades e.g. updated docker image.

 ## Technology Stack

 - **Backend:** Flask is used to build the backend of the application, handling routing, data processing, and interactions with the database.